Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Here, you connect the question to something you’ve learned in the process as well as posed a question about pace and intensity.
 This will help you understand if the company operates at a pace that you will like.
 Additionally, the follow-up questions get at decision making and pain points, which are helpful to understand.

-## Which competitors/products/targets are you most worried about?
+## Which competitors/products/targets Are You Most Worried About?

 ### Who to Ask:
 CEO / Founder